jonnonz1/nz-statute-book/acts/public/2022/protected-disclosures-protection-of-whistleblowers-act-2022.md

 (3) The Ombudsman must promptly notify a referral or an investigation under subsection (1) to any person that the Ombudsman understands may be investigating the disclosure.
 (4) A disclosure may be referred on more than 1 occasion.
 (5) This section does not apply if a disclosure is or includes intelligence and security information (and section 27 applies instead).
+(5A) This section does not apply if a disclosure is or includes defence information (and section 27A applies instead).
 (6) In relation to a disclosure that is or includes international relations information, an Ombudsman must comply with this section in a way that is consistent with section 28.

 ### 33 Ombudsmen may take over some investigations or investigate together with public sector organisation